-62. The requirement for increased councillor consideration of treasury management matters and the need to ensure officers dealing with treasury management are trained and kept up to date requires a suitable training process for councillors and officers.
-In compliance with the revised CIPFA Code, the council provided treasury management training to councillors in January 2017.
-Further training can be provided if required or requested.
+56. The requirement for increased councillor consideration of treasury management matters and the need to ensure officers dealing with treasury management are trained and kept up to date requires a suitable training process for councillors and officers.
+In compliance with the current CIPFA Code, the council provided treasury management training to councillors in January 2017.
+Further training will be provided as soon as practical during 2018/19 as expected changes in the CIPFA code become available.
+Other training is available on request.